poojaruhal/poojaruhal.github.io/_pages/about.md

 - Invited talk at the Eindhoven University of Technology, Netherlands, 2024
 - Received the **Distinguished Reviewer Award** at MSR, 2023
 - Received the **Best PhD Thesis Award** in computer science institutes of the University of Bern, Neuchatel, and Fribourg (JAACS) at Bern, Switzerland, 2022
-- Gave an invited talk at [Women in STEM](https://www.w-stem.org/), 2022